hypertidy/silicate/cran-comments.md

-# silicate 0.3.0
+# silicate 0.4.0

-* Made robust to upcoming tibble release.
-* Fixed problems with new sf breaking eixport package.
-* Fixed problem with unused 'geometry' import.

-Thanks!
+Apologies for a quick turnaround for this package, less than a month but required for an upcoming release of a new package.

+Thank you very much.

 ## Test environments